JulianBell106/lamulettipizza/PROJECT.md

 ~~**B2 — La Muletti: Live Broadcast re-enables itself (intermittent bug)**~~ ✓ Fixed Session 32 — `broadcastStopRequested` flag prevents stale GPS resolves from overwriting the stop.
 Applied to both branches.

-**B3 — stalliq-site: Add to GitHub source control** `stalliq-site/index.html` is only deployed via Netlify Drop.
-Should be in a GitHub repo for version history and auto-deploy.

-**B4 — Generic code audit ⚠️ High priority before scaling** Audit `app.js`, `kitchen.js`, `index.html` (develop branch), and `css/styles.css` to remove any hardcoded pizza/La Muletti references from the shared layer.
-All customer-specific text must flow through `CONFIG`.
-Do on a dedicated feature branch, test on both Street Stack (develop) and La Muletti (main) before merging.
-Do not rush — this is a risky change.

-**B5 — Rename Firebase `stalliq` project → `stalliq-development`**
-For naming consistency with `stalliq-production`.
-Firebase project rename does not change the Project ID so `js/firebase.js` on `develop` should be unaffected — verify before and after.

 ---